Frank1993/cather_docker/dockers/registry-jobs/custom/generic-docker/README.md

     - Chainer 3.5
     - cupy-cuda90

-The cuda8-py27 and cuda8-py36 dockers contain:
+The cuda8-py27 dockers contain:
+    - Chainer 1.24
+    - cupy-cuda80

+The cuda8-py36 docker contain:
     - Chainer 5.0
     - cupy-cuda80

 In each docker, model directory and data directories are stored in environment variables PT_OUTPUT_DIR and PT_DATA_DIR.